NotYusta/NotYusta/README.md

 - [**Raznar**](https://github.com/Raznar-Hosting)
 - [**Orume MC**](https://github.com/Orume-MC)

+## Achievements in 2021 - Mid 2022
+- I've achieved my dream setup
+- I have learned many programming languages (backend) and understands as how they works.

 ## To Do(s) - 2022
 - A fit body (i'm too thin and skinny)
 - Learn PHP Laravel